 - How to Crawl Enterprise Sites in the Cloud with Screaming Frog – By Jordan Lowry

 - How To Run Screaming Frog On AWS – By Mike King

-If you’re pushing the SEO Spider to your memory limits, we recommend saving crawl projects regularly.
+If you’re pushing the SEO Spider to your memory limits in memory storage mode, we recommend saving crawl projects regularly.
 If there is a problem, this means you won’t lose all the crawl.

 You can save the crawl, by clicking ‘Stop’, then ‘File > Save’.
 Once the crawl has finished saving, simply hit ‘resume’ to continue the crawl again afterwards!

 If you’re using database storage mode, as recommended, then you don’t need to worry.
 Crawls are automatically stored and if you experience a problem, then the crawl should still be available to be resumed under ‘File > Crawls’.

 Websites are really unique, but the basic principles outlined above, should allow you to crawl large websites more efficiently.

 If you have any queries regarding our guide to crawling large websites, then please do just get in touch with our support team.